Correlated curvature perturbations and magnetogenesis from the GUT gauge bosons

-The perturbation of the hypercharge can be linked to the Hubble scale of inflation, but the relation is model dependent.
-Existing vector curvaton proposals include the following.
-In Ref.~\cite{vecurv} it is shown that an Abelian vector field obtains the desired flat superhorizon perturbation spectrum if its effective mass during inflation is \mbox{$m^2\approx -2H_*^2$}.
-Such an effective mass-squared can be generated if one incorporates an extra contribution to the Lagrangian, which couples the vector field directly to gravity with an $RA^2$ type term \cite{TW}.
-This possibility is explored in Ref.~\cite{rvec}.
-A different idea for the generation of a flat superhorizon spectrum of curvature perturbations is studied in Ref.~\cite{sugravec}, this time based on non-trivial evolution for the gauge kinetic function ($f\propto a^2$ during inflation), which is natural in supergravity theories.\footnote{PMF generation with this mechanism is considered in Ref.~\cite{gaugekin}.} A concrete example of generating simultaneously the curvature perturbation in the Universe and a PMF which accounts for galactic magnetism, is presented in Ref.~\cite{ours}.
+A number of mechanisms exist in the literature for the generation the flat superhorizon spectrum of perturbations of the unbroken GUT gauge bosons, which we postulated at the beginning.
+In Ref.~\cite{vecurv} it is shown that an Abelian vector field obtains the desired perturbation spectrum if its effective mass during inflation is \mbox{$m^2\approx -2H_*^2$}.
+Such an effective mass-squared can be generated by coupling the vector field non-minimally to gravity with an $\frac16RA^2$ term \cite{TW}.
+This possibility is explored in Refs.~\cite{stanis} and \cite{nonmin}, where it was shown that \mbox{$\calp_\|=2\calp_+$}, i.e. \mbox{$p=1$}.
+Such a vector curvaton could only generate statistical anisotropy in $\zeta$.
+A different idea for the generation of a flat superhorizon spectrum of curvature perturbations is studied in Refs.~\cite{varkin,sugravec}, this time based on a non-trivial evolution for the gauge kinetic function \mbox{$f\propto a^{-1\pm 3}$} during inflation, which is natural in supergravity theories and which is an attractor solution if $f$ is modulated by the inflaton field \cite{attr}.\footnote{PMF generation with this mechanism is considered in Ref.~\cite{gaugekin}.
+The same kind of model has been employed in Ref.~\cite{anisinf} to produce weakly anisotropic inflation which can generate statistical anisotropy in the perturbations of the inflaton field.} If the vector curvaton is massless during inflation then \mbox{$\calp_\|\rightarrow 0$} and \mbox{$p=-1$}.
+However, one can consider a massive vector curvaton.
+Then, in Ref.~\cite{varkin}, it was shown that scale invariance is obtained when \mbox{$m\propto a$}.
+In this case, if the vector curvaton remains light, \mbox{$p\simeq\calp_\|/\calp_+\gg 1$} and it can only generate statistical anisotropy in $\zeta$.
+However, if the vector curvaton becomes heavy by the end of inflation then particle production is rendered isotropic with \mbox{$p\approx 0$}, so that the vector curvaton alone can generate $\zeta$.
+For a recent review of vector curvaton models see Ref.~\cite{VCrev}.\footnote{ One other possibility to generate a superhorizon spectrum of perturbations for a vector boson field is by employing the axial coupling $\alpha F_{\mu\nu}\tilde F^{\mu\nu}$ as explored in Ref.~\cite{axial}.
+Application of this possibility in the vector curvaton mechanism is studied in Ref.~\cite{axvecurv}.}.

+In passing we note that the effect of the presented mechanism can be indirectly witnessed by observational evidence on structure formation, because, as mentioned, overdensities may be more magnetised, which assists graviational collapse (by removal of angular momentum).
+However, on the magnetic field side, any direct evidence is inhibited by the sweeping action of the galactic dynamo.
+Magnetised overdensities that do not undergo dynamo amplification are too weakly magnetised to offer any clear observational test.